dbomoto/Node-app-boilerplate/README.md

    * adds all the changes to the staging area
 - `git add [filename]`
   * adds the file, without brackets, to the staging area and ready for commit
+- `git commit -m "message here"`
+  * commits the changed and added files with a message
 - `git push`
   * push your changes to the repository